CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 So this summer I’ll be working at 500 Startups in Mountain View as a Social Media Marketing Intern.

-If there’s 2 lessons to take away, it’d be these.
+If there are 2 lessons to take away, it’d be these.

 I hate to be the guy that tells you “Hey, buy my [insert ebook/junk/subscription]” at the end of every blog post.
 But ProSky’s not an ebook/junk/subscription business.
 It’s given me both the connections and grit needed to hustle to an internship at 500.
 The mentorship program built into their courses is quietly powerful.
 Their connections to industry influencers all over the world can be your best resource for jobhunting.
 And their hands-on projects give you skills that colleges take 2+ years to teach you.I’ll be taking ProSky courses at 500.
 I urge you to give it a try here!